Understanding Body Corporate Roles

 Body Corporate Manager

-The Body Corporate Manager is usually a third party company employed to handle the day to day tasks for the Body Corporate, though there may not be one if the Body Corporate is small.
+The Body Corporate Manager is usually a third party company contracted to handle the day to day tasks for the Body Corporate, though there may not be one if the Body Corporate is small.

 The Body Corporate Manager provides the administration services for the Body Corporate and is the first contact person for anything related to the property as a whole including: